 (1a) Unless the Court otherwise directs, an affidavit for the purposes of this Rule may contain statements of information or belief with the sources and grounds thereof.

-Attendance for examination
+[Heading deleted in Gazette 28 Jul 2010 p.
+3482.]

 (2) The Court may if it thinks fit, order the plaintiff or the defendant or in the case of a corporation any officer thereof to attend and be examined and cross-examined upon oath or to produce any papers, books, or documents, or copies of, or extracts therefrom.

 [Rule 2 amended in Gazette 14 Dec 1979 p.
 3869; 5 Jun 1992 p.
 2280.]